abdullahdarofficial/Car-Parking-Controller-System/README.md

-# Car-Parking-Controller-System
-I have developed a car parking system on logic works 5, a project of Digital Logic and Design
+🚗 **Car Parking Controller System** – A project developed using LogicWorks 5 for Digital Logic Design.
+This system simulates a car parking controller, utilizing logic gates and sequential circuits to manage vehicle entry and exit efficiently.
+Ideal for students exploring practical applications of digital logic concepts in real-world scenarios. 🚦